ClementNerma/NightOS/docs/FAQ.md

 Still, we do all we can to maintain as much compatibility as we can.
 For instance, we are currently investigating how existing Linux applications may be ran on NightOS, with a system call wrapper that would allow them to run correctly on the system, without compromising security, but with lacking features of course.

-## What's the currente state of the project?
+## What's the current state of the project?

 The project is currently in its very early stages.
 You can find more informations about this in the [ROADMAP](project/roadmap.md).